alexadark/hydroblok-surf/README.md

 - Go to settings/access tokens and graben the access token

-- In `root.jsx` replace the actual token by yours in
+- In `app/root.jsx` replace the actual token by yours in

 ```storyblokInit({
   accessToken: 'aVPSgag6Rrp47qg0HOHIbgtt',